 Cats are territorial creatures and usually don’t take fondly to another of their kind encroaching into their space.
-This can make it difficult for people who want to introduce a new kitten into a home where another cat already lives, especially if that other cat is an adult.
-It is likely that the adult cat will be hostile towards your new little interloper; but there are steps you can take to make sure the moving-in stage goes as smoothly as possible.
+This can make it difficult for introducing a new kitten to an adult cat that is set in its ways.
+It is likely that the adult cat will be hostile towards your new little interloper.
+However, there are steps you can take to make sure the moving-in stage goes as smoothly as possible.

 These steps will take time and effort on your part, but following them will help you to achieve a home life in which your adult cat and kitten, even if they do not exactly get along with each other, will at least tolerate the other’s presence.